NegatioN/BattleRiteStats/_characters/sirius.md

       icon: 86a75fb294677254e8706e98f7507f8b
       name: Debilitating Slash
       type: support
-    - color: pink
-      description: Lunar Strike can be recast within 1.8 to spawn Lesser Lunar Strike with reduced radius and duration.
-It does not affect enemies already affected by Lunar Strike.
-      icon: f138c9c126ce8934bbe8d6ba98327181
-      name: Lunatic
-      type: control
     - color: green
       description: Sunlight heals you for 8 health when another ally is healed.
       icon: f13a6cad4bcaa974f8147e8a29a49dfe